 - (a) Within the street according to the locally applicable utilities allocation code.
-In the absence of a code, a location clear of carriageways is preferred; - (b) Within public land with the permission of the controlling authority; - (c) Within reserves outside the 1 in 100-year flood area; - (d) Within private property parallel to front, rear, or side boundaries.
+In the absence of a code, a location clear of carriageways is preferred; - (b) Within public land with the permission of the controlling authority; - (c) Within reserves outside the 1% AEP flood area: - (d) Within private property parallel to front, rear, or side boundaries.